SasanTazayoni/L2D-driving-school-CI-PP4/README.md

 ![Colour Scheme](documentation/colourscheme.png)

-The carefully curated color scheme for this website has been meticulously selected to convey an aura of professionalism and authenticity.
+The carefully curated colour scheme for this website has been meticulously selected to convey an aura of professionalism and authenticity.
 The predominant use of pristine white (#fff) exudes cleanliness and clarity, making it ideal for elements such as cards, forms, and the navbar, ensuring that essential information is easily discernible.
 The subtle shade of #e6e6e9 serves as a backdrop, enhancing readability and providing a sense of coherence across backgrounds, form fields, and text areas.
 Bold black (#000) is employed for text and headings, instilling a sense of authority and clarity in communication, while judiciously applied opacity imbues date stamps and pending reviews/comments with a hint of gravitas.
 Striking shades of #7DAEF8 and #1146F5 are strategically utilised for buttons, logos, navigation links and contact information, injecting vibrancy and professionalism into the interface.
 Finally, the assertive hue of #ff8f8f serves as a visual cue for actions involving deletions, cancellations, or clearances, ensuring intuitive user interactions.
-Collectively, these colors harmonise to create a visually appealing and trustworthy platform for both clients and the driving instructor alike.
+Collectively, these colours harmonise to create a visually appealing and trustworthy platform for both clients and the driving instructor alike.

 ![CSS root variables](documentation/rootvariables.png)